 The system then does a binary solve to determine the maximum spending goal expense value (in today’s terms) that can be fulfilled so that available liquid assets are spent down over the course of retirement and there is no resulting shortfall in the plan.
 This is not necessarily a “spend to zero” solution as some accounts may have withdrawal limits set and the simulation will honour these restrictions.

-See Expense details by clicking on the Detailed view icon top right shown below, or double clicking on a bar of the chart.
+See Expense details by clicking on Year View top right shown below, or double clicking on a bar of the chart.
 Exit this detailed view by clicking on the Icon top right again.

 Debt and future asset purchase expenses remain in the plan unmodified as well as any other expenses that are the result of other entries in the plan, such as the insurance premiums and linked expenses.
 Future asset purchases, Planned Contributions and taxes also remain in the plan.
 All other “user entered” expenses are modified to end at the retirement event.